The History of Political Correctness. Where Does the Term PC Come From?

 As a culture, how much tolerance do we show to differing views?
 How tolerant are our laws?
 What is appropriate behavior, beliefs, values, or language in our culture?
 Do we have tolerance toward those who have an aversion to a particular word?
 Do we outlaw the word or behavior?
 Do we favor the rights of all to use a word?
 Do we tolerate the freedom to worship?
 Do we allow the freedom to worship, or do we favor the preference of a religious majority?

-From there it evolves to become more of what we think of PC as being today.
+From there the usage evolves to become more of what we think of PC as being today.

 For example, during the World Wars, the term politically correct picked up steam again as a comment on the Red Scare and Communism (as a way to denote the extreme social liberal / progressive tendencies of some communist and socialist movements).